Lesbian Intimacy and the Sexual Response Cycle

 - “I want to explore what kinds of touch feel best for me.”

-- “I have been curious about trying a toy with you, would you be open to that?”
+- “I am curious about trying a toy with you.
+Would you be open to that?”

 - “Sometimes I feel more connected when we talk during sex.
 Can we try that?”